vilcans/pixel_pen/README.md

 There is also Pixel Pen's own file format (file extension: `pixelpen`), the details of which are subject to change, but it's based on JSON.
 Pixel Pen can save and load files in this format.

-Apart from that, you can paint single pixels, and that's about it right now.
+Apart from that, you can paint single pixels, change a character cell's color, and switch a character cell to multicolor or high resolution.

 ## Input